Complaints Against Members & Permit Holders

 If the Discipline Committee does not accept the Recommended Discipline Order, the matter is referred to a discipline hearing.
 Discipline hearings are generally open to the public.

-Once the Discipline Committee makes a discipline decision, APEGA informs the person who made the complaint and the Member or Permit Holder who was investigated.
-APEGA ensures that all sanctions and orders are carried out and publishes the decisions in The PEG.
+Once the Discipline Committee makes a discipline decision, APEGA informs the person who made the complaint and the member or permit holder who was investigated.
+APEGA ensures that all sanctions and orders are carried out and publishes the decisions on the APEGA website.